gmalim/attractmode_support/README.md

   the previous benchmark.
 - The previous benchmark is updated and saved in a dedicated MAME benchmarks directory.
 - The average emulation speed is converted into a 1-5 star rating.
-- Benchmark data are saved in a formatted ASCII file (**AMbenchmarks.ini**).
+- Benchmark data are saved in a formatted ASCII file (**data/AMbenchmarks.ini**).
 This file can be used to display benchmark data in Attract-Mode.

 <a name="bezel" />